PabloLION/alpha-zero-general/doc/log/241023-loose-ref-log.md

   - [ ] two `test_connect4.py`
 - consider using Generator for ret val of `Game.get_symmetries`
 - need a `player` / `agent` class
+- split the alpha_zero process with the examples
   - define a protocol that specifies all the classes needed for alpha_zero_general
-  - then add all the game classes to the protocol, in a separate module, like "examples"
+  - add all the game classes to the protocol, in a separate module, like "examples"
 - [ ] add a dictionary for the project
 - [ ] for tafl game, TaflGameVariant add `parse board` and `parse pieces`